leungkean/GSMRL/README.md

 ## Baselines

-The `baselines` folder contains both the linear least squares and neural network models. <br /> We use these two models to set a baseline RMSE for training on the full chemistry cheap/expensive dataset (regression).
+The `baselines` folder contains both the linear least squares and neural network models. <br /> We use these two models to set a baseline RMSE for training on the full chemistry cheap/expensive dataset (solvent).

 ## Train and Test